Ethyl eicosapentaenoic acid

-Ethyl eicosapentaenoic acid (E-EPA, icosapent ethyl), sold under the brand name Vascepa among others, is a medication used to treat dyslipidemia and hypertriglyceridemia.
+Icosapent ethyl (USAN, EMA), also known by its chemical name ethyl eicosapentaenoate and incorrect chemical name ethyl eicosapentaenoic acid (E-EPA), sold under the brand name Vascepa among others, is a medication used to treat dyslipidemia and hypertriglyceridemia.
 It is used in combination with changes in diet in adults with hypertriglyceridemia ≥ 150 mg/dL.
 Further, it is often required to be used with a statin (maximally-tolerated dose).

 The most common side effects are musculoskeletal pain, peripheral edema (swelling of legs and hands), atrial fibrillation, and arthralgia (joint pain).
 Other common side effects include bleeding, constipation, gout, and rash.